airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 <!-- /env:cloud -->
 4. Enter a **Source name** of your choosing.
 5. Enter your **Username**, as well as the **Host Address** and **Port**.
 The default port for SFTP is 22.
 If your remote server is using a different port, please enter it here.
+6. Enter your authentication credentials for the SFTP server (**Password** or **Private Key**).
+If you are authenticating with a private key, you can upload the file containing the private key (usually named `rsa_id`) using the Upload file button.
-6. Enter a **Stream Name**.
+7. Enter a **Stream Name**.
 This will be the name of the stream that will be outputted to your destination.
+8. Use the dropdown menu to select the **File Type** you wish to sync.
+Currently, only CSV and JSON formats are supported.
-7. Provide a **Start Date** using the provided datepicker, or by programmatically entering the date in the format `YYYY-MM-DDT00:00:00Z`.
+9. Provide a **Start Date** using the provided datepicker, or by programmatically entering the date in the format `YYYY-MM-DDT00:00:00Z`.
 Incremental syncs will only sync files modified/added after this date.
-8. Enter your authentication credentials for the SFTP server (**Password** and/or **Private Key**).
-7. If you wish to configure additional optional settings, please refer to the next section.
+10. If you wish to configure additional optional settings, please refer to the next section.
 Otherwise, click **Set up source** and wait for the tests to complete.

 ## Optional fields

 The **Optional fields** can be used to further configure the SFTP source connector.
 If you do not wish to set additional configurations, these fields can be left at their default settings.

-1. **File Type**: Use the dropdown menu to select the file type you wish to sync.
-Currently, only CSV and JSON formats are supported.
-The default value is `csv`.
-2. **CSV Separator**: If you selected `csv` as the file type, you can use this field to specify a custom separator.
+1. **CSV Separator**: If you selected `csv` as the file type, you can use this field to specify a custom separator.
 The default value is `,`.

 2. **Folder Path**: Enter a folder path to specify the directory on the remote server to be synced.
 For example, given the file structure:

 ```